-- 1. Basic and Applied Soil Mechanics, Gopal Ranjan and A.S.R.
+- 1. Basic and Applied Soil Mechanics by Gopal Ranjan and A.S.R.
 Rao, Second Edition, New Age International Publishers, 2012 - 2.
-Soil Mechanics, Foundation Engineering, V.N.S.
+Soil Mechanics, Foundation Engineering by V.N.S.
 Murthy, First Edition, CBS Publishers & Distributors Pvt.
 Ltd., 2013

-- 1. Soil Mechanics and Foundation Engineering, Dr. K.R.
+- 1. Soil Mechanics and Foundation Engineering by Dr. K.R.
 Arora, 7th Edition, Standard Publishers, 2011 - 2.
-Principles of Geotechnical Engineering, Braja M. Das, Cengage Learning - 3.
-Geotechnical Engineering, Dr. C. Venkataramiah, 6th Edition, New Age International - 4.
-Geotechnical Engineering, Debashish Moitra, Universities Press
+Principles of Geotechnical Engineering by Braja M. Das, Cengage Learning - 3.
+Geotechnical Engineering by Dr. C. Venkataramiah, 6th Edition, New Age International - 4.
+Geotechnical Engineering by Debashish Moitra, Universities Press

-(18PC1CE16) IRRIGATION ENGINEERING
+(19PC1CE15) IRRIGATION ENGINEERING

-- To describe and explain the fundamental principles and terminologies used in Irrigation Engineering - To identify and explain different Irrigation system components and their significance - To understand the functions of main parts of canal headworks and canal structures - To understand and design main components of canals, reservoirs and dams
+- To explain the fundamental principles and terminologies used in Irrigation Engineering - To identify and explain different Irrigation system components and their significance - To understand the functions of main parts of canal headworks and canal structures - To understand and design main components of canals, reservoirs and dams

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Enumerate the fundamental principles and concepts of Irrigation Engineering CO-2: Identify and explain different components of an irrigation system CO-3: Explain and design the main components of Diversion headworks and canal structure
+COURSE OUTCOMES: After completion of the course, the student should be able to

+CO-1: Describe the fundamental principles and concepts of Irrigation Engineering

+CO-2: Identify and explain different components of an irrigation system

+CO-3: Explain the functions of main parts of canal headworks and canal structures